 Under Dr Langford’s guidance, the candidates will develop the broad range of experimental and theoretical skills necessary for this demanding research field, from sample design and fabrication, cryogenics and microwave measurements, to quantum theory and numerical modelling.
 Fabrication access will be provided through state-of-the-art nearby national facilities when not available on campus.
 In addition to developing expertise in a highly competitive international research field, the candidates will build strong skills in communicating and presenting their results to the national and international research community in journal publications and conferences.

 We support a diverse and inclusive research environment in our group.
-First round of applications sought by close of business on April 30th 2018.
-Candidates ideally need to have enrolments finalised by September and should start by the end of 2018.
-Please register interest as soon as possible, because positions may be filled earlier.
 Email Dr Langford to enquire or apply: firstname.lastname@example.org.
-When applying, please include CV, names of (preferably) at least two referees, academic transcript and a brief cover letter outlining your goals and why you think you would be suitable.
+Positions will remain open until filled.
+When applying, please include CV, names of (preferably) at least two referees, academic transcript (with explanation of the grade scales used at your institution) and a brief cover letter outlining your goals and why you think you would be suitable.

 PROJECT SUPERVISOR: DR NATHAN K LANGFORD

 After a PhD in experimental photonic quantum information with Prof Andrew White at the University of Queensland, Dr Langford conducted postdoctoral research in leading European research groups, including those of Prof Anton Zeilinger (University of Vienna), Prof Ian Walmsley (Oxford University) and Assoc.
 Prof Leo DiCarlo (QuTech, Delft University of Technology).
 He recently joined the School of Mathematical and Physical Sciences at UTS as a Senior Lecturer and ARC Future Fellow to establish a new research group and state-of-the-art experimental quantum information science laboratory in Circuit QED.